1. Born to Dashratha, King of Ayodhya

 and the incidents only known to them

-consoled was she, now that they knew
+consoled was she, now that she knew

 her Lord would come to rescue her.